CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

     az k8s-extension create --name azdata --extension-type microsoft.arcdataservices --cluster-type connectedClusters -c Arc-Data-Demo-DirectMode -g azure-arc --scope cluster --release-namespace azure-arc --config Microsoft.CustomLocation.ServiceAccount=sa-bootstrapper
      ```

-1. After running the above command you will notice that the **ProvisioningState** is **Succeeded**.
+1. After running the above command you will notice that the **Provisioning State** is **Succeeded**.
 If this is pending, because the extension will take a few minutes to complete the installation.

     ![](media/extension-output.png "Lab Environment")